-- A recycling or salvage plan for partial or total demolition shall be provided.
-Not Satisfied The demolition plan should be further developed during the building permit process. - Windows that are proposed to be replaced shall be hurricane proof impact windows.
-Satisfied The windows proposed to be replaced will be impact resistant. - Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.
-Satisfied - Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.
+- (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.

+Not Applicable - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.

+- (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.

 Satisfied - (5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
 The applicant shall also specifically study the land elevation of the subject property and the elevation of surrounding properties.

-- (6) The ground floor, driveways, and garage ramping for new construction shall be adaptable to the raising of public rights-of-ways and adjacent land and shall provide sufficient height and space to ensure that the entry ways and exits can be modified to accommodate a higher street height of up to three (3) additional feet in height.
-Not Applicable - (7) In all new projects, all critical mechanical and electrical systems shall be located above base flood elevation.
+(6) The ground floor, driveways, and garage ramping for new construction shall be adaptable to the raising of public rights-of-ways and adjacent land and shall provide sufficient height and space to ensure that the entry ways and exits can be modified to accommodate a higher street height of up to three (3) additional feet in height.

+(7) In all new projects, all critical mechanical and electrical systems shall be located above base flood elevation.
 Due to flooding concerns, all redevelopment projects shall, whenever practicable, and economically reasonable, move all critical mechanical and electrical systems to a location above base flood elevation.

-Satisfied - (8) Existing buildings shall be, where reasonably feasible and economically appropriate, elevated up to base flood elevation, plus City of Miami Beach Freeboard.
-Satisfied The existing finish building is located above required base flood elevation. - (9) When habitable space is located below the base flood elevation plus City of Miami Beach Freeboard, wet or dry flood proofing systems will be provided in accordance with Chapter of 54 of the City Code.
-Satisfied
+- (8) Existing buildings shall be, where reasonably feasible and economically appropriate, elevated up to base flood elevation, plus City of Miami Beach Freeboard. - Not Applicable - (9) When habitable space is located below the base flood elevation plus City of Miami Beach Freeboard, wet or dry flood proofing systems will be provided in accordance with Chapter of 54 of the City Code.

-A flood proofing plan will be required for any area that is located below base flood elevation plus freeboard during the building permit process.

-- In all new projects, water retention systems shall be provided.
-Satisfied Additional information shall be provided at the time of building permit review. - (11) Cool pavement materials or porous pavement materials shall be utilized.
-Satisfied Additional information shall be provided at the time of building permit review. - (12) The project design shall minimize the potential for a project causing a heat island effect on site.
-Satisfied
+(10) In all new projects, water retention systems shall be provided.

+Additional information shall be provided at the time of building permit review.

+(11) Cool pavement materials or porous pavement materials shall be utilized.

+Additional information shall be provided at the time of building permit review.

+(12) The project design shall minimize the potential for a project causing a heat island effect on site.